CraigGo/W251/HW11/README.md

 **Homework #11**

-**1) The 4 different model videos are included (v1 to v4) and in IBMCloud.
+**1) The 4 different model videos are included (v1 to v4) and in IBMCloud (https://s3.sjc04.cloud-object-storage.appdomain.cloud/w251-hw11/).
 Python code is attached to show the code changes.**

 **2) Changes & Results:**
 - Model v1: This is the base model